alexgreene/WikiQuiz/README.md

 ###To run:
+requirements.txt contains the libraries/modules you'll need.
+You'll also need to download some data so that the nltk library works.
+To do this, start the Python console (ie. type `python` on the command line) and then:

+    >>> import nltk
+    >>> nltk.download('averaged_perceptron_tagger')

-requirements.txt contains the libraries/modules you'll need. run server.py to get the Flask endpoints working, and then open up index.html - that's all!
+Run server.py to get the Flask endpoints working, and then open up index.html - that's all!

 ###Potential Future Improvements:
 Choosing more appropriate multiple-choice options, especially for numbers